imodpasteur/smlm-file-format/README.md

 ## ShareLoc Web App

-You can also visualize your localization data with our [ShareLoc Web App](https://shareloc.xyz/#/viewer).
+You can now visualize your localization data with our [ShareLoc Web App](https://shareloc.xyz/#/viewer).

 [ShareLoc.xyz](https://shareloc.xyz) is a new website developed by us for promoting exchanging and sharing localization microscopy data.
 It consists of storage server which hold the publicly uploaded localization microscopy data, and a web application which allows easy sharing and visualization of the localization data, with **only** the browser.